This article may contain compensated links. See our full disclosure here

 If you wish to discuss your unique circumstances with fellow travelers please join our online community for people whose travels have been disrupted by Covid19.

 Is Italy allowing international visitors to enter the country?

-Yes however this is dependent on country of residence.
-The latest advice from the Italian government was given on 12th October 2020 and updated on 24th October 2020 to extend those provisions.
-It is expected to be updated around November 24th.
+Yes, however this is dependent on country of residence.
+The latest advice from the Italian government was given on 2nd March.
+It is expected to be updated in early April 2021.
 You can read the official advice here.
 To check what the situation is for your country of residence and nationality, please go to this Italian government website that aims to clarify the situation for you.

 For the latest information please check the Re-open EU website